-- getResource - getResourceAsStream
+getResource getResourceAsStream

 The getResource and getResourceAsStream methods take a String with a leading "/" as an argument that gives the path of the resource relative to the root of the context or relative to the META-INF/resources directory of a JAR file inside the web application's WEB-INF/lib directory.
 If there is a WEB-INF entry inside the META-INF/resources entry of a JAR file in WEB-INF/lib, then it and all child entries are available only as static resources.
 No classes or jars will be placed on the context classpath from such a WEB-INF entry, and no Servlet specific descriptors will be processed.
-These methods will first search the root of the web application context for the requested resource before looking at any of the JAR files in the WEB-INF/lib directory are scanned is undefined.
+These methods will first search the root of the web application context for the requested resource before looking at any of the JAR files in the WEB-INF/lib directory.
+The order in which the JAR files in the WEB-INF/lib directory are scanned is undefined.
 This hierarchy of documents may exist in the server's file system, in a Web application archive file, on a remote server, or at some other location.